hencou/esphome_components/README.md

 The goal here is to flash your ESP with the firmware.
 This should be done with ESPHome.
 * Create a yaml file with the example provided.
-* Import the "milight" directory by copying the files to the root directory of your ESPHome installation.
-(In my case the root directory is "\config\esphome\")
 * Deploy this to your devices.

 #### Pair Bulbs